namgonado/react-controducer/README.md

-# React-controducer
+# react-controducer
 A react library to help front-end developers build React application with **stores, reducers and controllers** patterns.
 This is a pure React library, lightweight and easily adaptable to any current React based application.
-It doens't introduce any new technology but utilize the built-in functions of React core to ensure the performance and integrity of React Framework.
+It doens't introduce any new technology but utilize the built-in React core functions to ensure the performance and integrity of React Framework.

 If you were a fan of traditional MVC architect, then you won't be able to resist going ahead with "trendy" Flux pattern, a front-end architect by Facebook that focusing in unidirectional data flow.
 You probably get farmiliar with view, action, dispatcher, store and also reducer in Redux, another version of Flux.
 Redux in recent years has gained popularity as the de facto partner for many React applications.

 However there is still an open question regarding Flux & Redux patterns: where is the Controller?
-You may see different answers depending on people's point of view, but the common information is that the Controllers don't have good place in the store, reducers pattern like Redux, they are unecessary.
+You may see different answers depending on people's point of view, but the common information is that the Controllers don't have good place in the store - reducers pattern like Redux, they are unecessary.
 Still, it was an unsatisfactory answer.

 `react-controducer` not only provides stores, reducers, but it can also fill that gap by bringing a Controller into the store-reducer cycle and centralizing the management of React view components.
 If you're familiar with the Redux syntax, the controller will give you the same effect but with React's native rules.
 ## Contact & Questions
 Owner: <namgonado@gmail.com>
 ## Features

-- Define configurable stores accross application
+- Define configurable stores across application
 - Define Reducers and Actions set for each store
 - Define Controllers that can "consume" one or many stores and processing data for React components group
 - Define Duty, an independent executable unit that can be called from anywhere in the application
 - Built-in Hooks for store, controllers, duties

 ## Prerequisite
-This guidle line is based on assumption that you have minimum experience on
+This guide line is based on assumption that you have minimal experience on
 - Javascript (better with ES6)
 - Nodejs
 - NPM (or other node package manager like Yarn..)